AlexGrytsai/EventSpawning/README.md

 1. Reporter startup error: NATS JetStream — "max age needs to be >= 100ms".
 This occurs during JetStream stream initialization if the max_age parameter is set below 100 milliseconds or the required stream is missing.

+2. Insufficient Unit Test Coverage: The current suite of unit tests does not comprehensively cover all critical components and edge cases.
+Additional unit tests are required to ensure robust validation of business logic and error handling.

+3. Missing Integration Tests: Integration tests for end-to-end workflows and service interactions are not yet implemented.
+This limits the ability to verify correct behavior across system boundaries and detect issues arising from service integration.

+4. Manual Testing Required: Manual exploratory testing has not been fully performed.
+Comprehensive manual testing is necessary to identify usability issues, edge cases, and potential gaps not covered by automated tests.

 ## Architecture
 - **Publisher**: Sends webhook events to the gateway (Docker image: `andriiuni/events`).
 - **Gateway**: Receives webhook events via HTTP, validates, and publishes them to NATS JetStream topics.